 Key Points from Recorded Crime in Scotland

-- Non-sexual crimes of violence increased by 7% from 6,357 to 6,775.
-The recording of these crimes is at the second lowest level seen since 1974.
+- Non-sexual crimes of violence increased by 6% from 6,737 to 7,164.
+The recording of these crimes remains at one of the lowest levels seen since 1974.

 Official Statistics on Clear up rates

 In addition to the National Statistics on police recorded crimes and offences, this bulletin also presents Official Statistics on crimes and offences cleared up by the police in 2016-17.

 Clear up rates measure the percentage of recorded crimes that have been cleared up.
 For further information on the statistical designation of this data and a definition of clear up rates, please refer to Chapter 4.